blikblum/wc-context/docs/generic-mixin.md

-# Generic Custom Element Mixin
+# Generic custom element mixin

 The `withContext` class mixin exported in the root namespace, implements an API similar to DOM `observedAttributes`/`attributeChangedCallback`.